Legus-Yeung/rag-with-aws-bedrock-and-pinecone/README.md

 python aws-chat.py "Where has Legus traveled?" python aws-chat.py "What are Legus's career goals?"

+# RAG queries with Milvus (recommended)
+python aws-chat-rag-milvus.py "What are Legus's favorite outdoor activities?" python aws-chat-rag-milvus.py "What programming languages does Legus know?" python aws-chat-rag-milvus.py "Where has Legus traveled?" python aws-chat-rag-milvus.py "What are Legus's career goals?"

-# RAG queries (with function calling)
+# RAG queries with Pinecone (legacy)
 python aws-chat-rag.py "What are Legus's favorite outdoor activities?" python aws-chat-rag.py "What programming languages does Legus know?" python aws-chat-rag.py "Where has Legus traveled?" python aws-chat-rag.py "What are Legus's career goals?"

-# General knowledge questions (both should work similarly)
+# General knowledge questions (all versions should work similarly)
-python aws-chat.py "Explain machine learning" python aws-chat-rag.py "Explain machine learning"
+python aws-chat.py "Explain machine learning" python aws-chat-rag-milvus.py "Explain machine learning" python aws-chat-rag.py "Explain machine learning"
 ```

-**Note**: The RAG version will provide more detailed, context-specific answers for questions about Legus, while the simple chat version will give general responses or say "I don't know" for specific personal information.
+**Note**: The RAG versions will provide more detailed, context-specific answers for questions about Legus, while the simple chat version will give general responses or say "I don't know" for specific personal information.

 ## 🐛 Troubleshooting